boscoh/inmembrane/docs/inmembrane.markdown

 Typically, each module is embodied in a function, for example `run_signalp(protein)` which takes the main protein data structure, runs SignalP, reads the output, extracts from the output whether a secretion signal is found for all the proteins in `protein`, and annotates the `protein` structure, by assigning new properties to each protein `protein['ECOLG_HEME']['is_signalp'] == True`.

 In Python, the built in grammar is very powerful, and text processing can be expressed in very terse, yet readable.
 Indeed, you cannot abstract the text-processing any better - trying to create an object that is flexible enough to handle different text-output actually results in more complicated code.
 It is a fact of life that new versions of these programs will result in some incompatible text structure so that the formatting will break.
-We take the philosophy that it is better to expose the text parsing, so that with newer versions, it is easier to just rewrite the text parsing, rather than try to anticipate any future changes by writing complex Parsing objects.
+We take the philosophy that it is better to expose the text parsing, so that with newer versions, it is easier to just rewrite the text parsing, rather than try to anticipate any future changes by writing complex parsing objects.

 Taking this functional approach - where we encapsulates the analysis of each program in a simple form `run_program(protein)`, we can thus abstract the pipeline, as a series of functions with exactly the same interface.
 This defines a very simple API to extend new modules.
 Simply write a new function that annotates the data structure.